abhishek-kumar-code/Redfish_Public/Specification.md

 #### Use of the $expand query parameter<a id="expand-parameter"></a>

-The `$expand` query parameter allows a client to request a response that includes not only the requested resource, but additional subordinate or hyperlinked resources in-line.
+The `$expand` query parameter allows a client to request a response that includes not only the requested resource, but also includes the contents of the subordinate or hyperlinked resources.
 The definition of this query parameter follows the [OData-Protocol](#OData-Protocol) specification.

 The `$expand` query parameter has a set of possible options that determine which hyperlinks in a resource are included in the expanded response.
 Some resources may already be expanded due to the resource's schema annotation `AutoExpand`, such as the `Temperature` object in the `Thermal` resource.